0jc1/stocks/README.md

 # 📈 US Stock Analyzer

-A comprehensive Streamlit web application for analyzing US stocks in real-time.
+A Streamlit web app for analyzing US stocks in real-time.

 ## Features